WPaczula/react-unit-test/src/2.function-component/info.md

-# Enzyme, czyli jak testować komponent w izolacji?
+# Enzyme - how to test components in isolation?

-Do testowania komponentów można użyć biblioteki open source od airbnb o nazwie `enzyme`.
-Pozwala ona na wyrenderowanie komponentów React'owych i udostępnia funkcje pomocne do odnalezienia ich dzieci lub sprawdzenia ich stanu.
-Udostępnia trzy metody do renderowania komponentów.
+To test a React component you can use an [open source library by airbnb](https://airbnb.io/enzyme/) called `Enzyme`.
+It allows you to render React components and provides functions useful to find children or checking its state.
+It provides three rendering methods:
-- `shallow` - płytki render komponentu,
+- `shallow` - shallow render of a component,
-- `mount` - pełny render komponentu,
+- `mount` - full render of a components,
-- `render` - render do statycznego htmla,
+- `render` - static html render,

-Aby sprawdzić rezultat rendera można użyć funkcji `debug()`, która zwraca stringa, który określa otrzymane drzewo komponentów React'a.
+To check the result of the render you can use `debug()` function, which will return a string with the html tree.

 ## render

-Renderuje pełne drzewo jako statyczny html.
-Pozwala tylko na jego przeszukiwanie.
-Nie pozwala na sprawdzanie state'a ani propsów komponentów.
-Może być przydatny podczas testowania buildowania aplikacji czy server side renderingu.
+Renders a full static html tree.
+It allows its search, but doesn't allow checking components state or props.
+You can use it to test building of an ap or SSR.

 ## mount

-Renderuje pełne drzewo aż do ostatniego dziecka.
-Może być użyte na przykład w testach integracyjnych.
-Pozwala na użycie tych samych metod co `shallow`.
+Renders a full tree up to the last child.
+You can use it for integration testing.
+It allows using the same methods as `shallow`.

 ## shallow

-Najczęściej używana funkcja do renderowania komponentów.
-Renderuje tylko jeden poziom komponentów!
-Posiada sporo metod, które pozwalają na wyszukiwanie dzieci, poruszanie się po płytkim drzewie lub symulowanie eventów:
+Function for unit testing.
+It renders only one level of components!
+Consists of lots of methods, which allows you to search for children, more in the shallow tree or simulating events:

-1. `find(css: string|props: object|react component)` - metoda wyszukiwania elementu.
-Można tutaj używać css-owych selektorów wrzucając string'a jako argument, reactowych komponentów wrzucając ich konstruktor lub określone propsy.
+1. `find(css: string|props: object|react component)` - search method.
+You can use css selectors, React components by passing its name or by describing props.
-2. `childAt(i: number)` - metoda pobierania i-tego dziecka komponentu.
-Czasem lepiej jej nie używać, bo gdy zmieni się kolejność np przez opakowanie div'em, to test się wysypuje.
+2. `childAt(i: number)` - method to choose i child of a given component.
+It's risky to use it as a simple refactor can break the test.
-3. `hasClass(class: string)` - sprawdza, czy dany wrapper posiada daną klasę.
+3. `hasClass(class: string)` - check if a html element has a given css class.
-4. `simulate(eventName: string, event: object)` - symuluje dany event o podanej nazwie.
+4. `simulate(eventName: string, event: object)` - simulates an event.
-5. `exists()` - sprawdza, czy dany wrapper został wyrenderowany.
+5. `exists()` - checks if an element was rendered.